drone/drone-wall/README.md

 ## Local Development

+The Drone Wall requires Node.js `4.x` and npm `3.x`.

 Begin with `npm install`, and then run `npm start` to build the application, start a file-watcher, and run a local server accessible at `localhost:3000`.
-You can pass Grunt flags through `npm` (as of 2.0.0) like this:
+You can pass Grunt flags through `npm` (as of `2.0.0`) like this:

 ````
 npm start -- -env=dev -theme=dark